Traewelling/traewelling/privacypolicy_en.md

 Public content such as other users' statuses can be viewed without registration.
 For active use of Träwelling — in particular creating check-ins — registration is required.
-You can register either with an e-mail address and password, or via single sign-on with Mastodon.
-When registering via Mastodon, no e-mail address is transmitted; an e-mail address is not mandatory.
+You can register either with an e-mail address and password, or via single sign-on with a Fediverse service (e.g. Mastodon, GoToSocial).
+When registering via a Fediverse service, no e-mail address is transmitted; an e-mail address is not mandatory.

 If an e-mail address is provided, we use it for important notifications regarding your account.